Romance (n): 1. a feeling of excitement and mystery associated with love.

 - Ask God for romance in your marriage—and that He’d open your eyes to practical solutions…maybe even change your heart.
 He set aside a whole book of the Bible for it.
 It’s a priority for Him, too.

-- Create a CD of songs that communicate the depth of your affection.
+- Create a playlist of songs that communicate the depth of your affection.

 - Rub your mate’s feet after a long day.